BP in talks with electric carmakers on service station chargers

 Dudley said that the company will remain focused on reining in spending in order to make the company profitable in "a new normal" of a $50 a barrel oil price and aimed to reduce its operating breakeven cost to $30 a barrel in order to make it resilient.

-BP's first American CEO also said BP could not identify at the moment any attractive opportunities in the U.S. shale industry, where it has a smaller production interest compared with Exxon Mobil, Chevron and Shell.
+BP's first American CEO also said BP could not identify at the moment any attractive opportunities in the U.S. shale industry, where it has a smaller production interest compared with Exxon Mobil(XOM.N), Chevron (CVX.N) and Shell.

 "We scan and screen ops all the time and people offer things to us.
 They just appear expensive," Dudley said.
 Meanwhile, however, BP is one of several major companies developing shale gas prospects in Argentina's Vaca Muerta province.